-The Gulf Oil Spill: Dimming the Media’s Harsh Spotlight
+The Gulf Oil Spill: Dimming The Media’s Harsh Spotlight

 At no point since the disaster has the company’s name ever been immediately associated with the spill.
+Sometimes it is good to be forgotten.